p-program/website/content/post/FengQingYang.md

 He is the different kind of super hero.
 He belongs to China, without no doubt.

-Yes, China does have their own superheroes. you know nothing because you do not learn our Chinese culture.
+Yes, China does have our own superheroes.You know nothing because you do not learn our culture.